hanrichard/Notebook/aws/aws learning doc/learning-notes.md

 Amazon S3 automatically scales to high request rates.
 For example, your application can achieve at least 3,500 PUT/POST/DELETE and 5,500 GET requests per second per prefix in a bucket.

+An S3 bucket is region specific.

+aCLs – define permissions to access the object.

 read after write consistency for new object eventual consistency OVERWRITE put and delete files
 11 9s